Li Chen (footballer)

 Li Chen (李晨 (李晨, Lǐ Chén); born 25 November 1996) is a Chinese footballer currently playing as a goalkeeper for Jiangxi Lushan.

 Club career

-Li made his debut in unusual circumstances on 29 May 2019 in a Chinese FA Cup game against Guangzhou Evergrande, coming on as an 83rd-minute substitute for Zhang Yufeng, a midfielder, despite being a goalkeeper.
+Li made his Chinese FA Cup debut in unusual circumstances on 29 May 2019 in a game against Guangzhou Evergrande, coming on as an 83rd-minute substitute for Zhang Yufeng, a midfielder, despite being a goalkeeper.
 He played alongside fellow goalkeeper Liu Peng up front for Beijing, and was the third goalkeeper fielded by Beijing in that game, with Mou Pengfei playing in his regular position in goal.